You have reached the objective observer. I hope you will have an informative journey.

 Why no multi-core support?
 Once you achieve full ALU pipeline utilisation using SIMD and micro-threads, you already have a massive performance boost on data and code that is highly localised, meaning all available cache capacity is put to good use and reduces memory bandwidth consumption.
 Once you go multi-core, you effectively halve (or worse) your cache capacity available per core (for the same amount of silicon), and you require twice the previous memory bandwidth for instruction and data fetching in order to not have slow-downs.
 Instead of running two cores that interfere with each other, we aim to make the single core we have as fast as possible, to fully consume all memory bandwidth and cache capacity for a single stream of execution.
 And once we maxed out the memory bandwidth with a single thread, it makes no sense to add another core, anyway.
 Instead, we would add more SIMD units, redundant ALUs for faster instruction dispatch, larger ALUs for faster processing of complex instructions, a bigger cache, deeper loop nesting support, etc..
 All of these scale better with respect to memory bandwidth than just adding more cores.

-NOTICE 09/02/22
+Notice 09/02/22

 The compiler rewrite is going well; I'm making good progress.
 Today, I seemingly finished the scoper stage of the compiler, next up are the symbol resolver, template instantiator, type checker/overload resolver, and code generation stages.
 Due to the better compiler architecture, adding new stages has very little overhead, and only the actually new parts have to be written.